MichaelAI0/Code-Guide/LESSON PLANS/Simon Says/Simon_Says_Game_Creation_Guide.md

 // Function to generate the next sequence in the game function nextSequence() {
+    // Reset the user's clicked pattern
     userClickedPattern = [];

-    level++;
+    // Increase the level and update the title level++;
     $("#level-title").text("Level " + level);

-    var randomNumber = Math.floor(Math.random() * 4);
+    // Generate a random number to select a color from the buttonColours array var randomNumber = Math.floor(Math.random() * 4);
     var randomChosenColour = buttonColours[randomNumber];
-    gamePattern.push(randomChosenColour);

-    animateSequence(gamePattern);
+    // Add the chosen color to the game pattern gamePattern.push(randomChosenColour);

+    // Animate and display the generated sequence to the user animateSequence(gamePattern);
 }

 // Function to play a sound based on the provided color function playSound(name) {
-    var audio = new Audio("sounds/" + name + ".mp3");
+    // Create an audio element and set its source to the corresponding sound file var audio = new Audio("sounds/" + name + ".mp3");

+    // Play the sound
     audio.play();
 }

 // Function to animate a button press function animatePress(currentColor) {
+    // Add a "pressed" class to the button to create a visual effect
     $("#" + currentColor).addClass("pressed");

-    setTimeout(function () {
+    // Remove the "pressed" class after a short delay to revert the visual effect setTimeout(function () {
         $("#" + currentColor).removeClass("pressed");
     }, 100);